Meadow Ladybird Rhyzobius litura

 This can be square, triangular or semi-circular.

 A few are much darker, a deep chestnut colour and occasionally almost black.
-The darkest Meadow Ladybirds are plain, lacking the dark and light patches, including light shoulder patches, seen on Epaulet Ladybird.
+The darkest Meadow Ladybirds are often plain, lacking the dark and light patches, including light shoulder stripe and pale tramlines as seen on Epaulet Ladybird.

 There is often a hint of the dark rear U-shape marking.